Toruitas/drawing-tool/README.md

 Having to refresh the window each time to get a fresh canvas is also boring.
 I added a canvas clearing tool so that starting over is easier.

+What's even more boring?
+Photos and a journal about a web tool.
+I deployed the project using Zeit to: https://drawing-tool.now.sh/ .
+Deployment with Zeit was super easy for this React project.
+It hooked right into the GitHub repo, built, and deployed.
+Wow.
+This is crazy cool, and way easier than all other deployments I've done.

 ---